 You should also be familiar with what the Highway code (rules 253 to 273) has to say about driving on motorways.

 Most motorways still have a continuous hard shoulder but on some, so-called ‘smart’ motorways, the hard shoulder has been turned into a running lane.
-Where this is the case, laybys known as Emergency Refuge Areas (ERAs) are provided but they could be up to 2.5km apart.
+Where this is the case, laybys known as Emergency Areas (EAs) are provided but they could be up to 2.5km apart.

 Whether there’s a hard shoulder or not, it’s best in an emergency to try to drive to a safer place off the motorway if you can.